 Assuming you manage an online store and want to run paid ads through multiple social media platforms.
 You need to check your performance after completing the ads.
 You would want to discover the channel that produces the best revenue or clicks.
 To achieve this, you have to integrate or combine your data from the paid ads.

-Alternatively, you had an eCommerce campaign and want to see the outcome of your funnel.
+Alternatively, you had an eCommerce campaign and want to see the outcome of your marketing funnel.
 You want to see the pages customers visit most or the product they added to their cart before buying.
 You have to connect Google Analytics Data with Shopify data to get this information.
 The two scenarios represent a rough explanation of data joining.

 When you join data from several data sources to a single dataset, it is known as data joining.
 It works when different data sources are joined and shared at least a common dimension.
 Normally, businesses gather data from different sources during their ads campaigns.
 If a business decides to neglect to combine all the data, they miss the overall performance of their campaigns.
 Hence, you could see the importance of data joining.
 Data joining helps in the following ways: